“If you fail to plan, you’re planning to fail.” – Benjamin Franklin

 It may only be October, but that doesn’t mean it’s too early to start strategizing for 2018.
 Getting ready for a new year is always an exciting time–it’s when you can set new goals and intentions in business and in life and come back to the values that you had when you first made the jump into business ownership.

-Strategic planning is a customized endeavor, something that looks different for every business.
+Creating a Strategic Map with strategic planning is a customized endeavor, something that looks different for every business.
 But there are some key components that should always be a part of every strategic business planning session.

 In no particular order, those strategic objectives are: